wincent/masochist/content/wiki/Installing MySQL 5.0.85 on Mac OS X 10.6.6 Snow Leopard.md

 ---
-tags: mysql snow.leopard os.x wiki
+tags: mysql snow.leopard macos wiki
 ---

 As I am using this for doing [Rails](/wiki/Rails) development which on the remote server is running [MySQL](/wiki/MySQL) 5.0 I decided to install the same version on my local machine, building from source seeing as there is no binary installer for version 5.0 and [Snow Leopard](/wiki/Snow_Leopard).